ASES573/Socket-Chat-/README.md

 ```
 ## Running the Application

-Extract the clone/downloaded Repository to any specified folder in your System.
+Extract the clone/downloaded Repository to any specified folder in your System for working.
 Navigate to that extracted folder

 ### Install all the Dependencies